Edmonton-Public-Library/Metro/README.md

 ```xml
 <entry key="too-many-tries">Attempt to use the service too often, please try again later.</entry>
 ```
 * Windows Server (2019) is now supported.
-See Windows intatllation notes.
+See Windows instalation notes.